trizen/sidef-book/syntax_and_semantics/metaoperators.md

 ### Unroll operator

-It's a nice metaoperator borrowed from Perl 6, which unrolls two arrays and applies the operator on each two element-wise objects, creating a new array with the results.
+It's a nice metaoperator borrowed from Raku, which unrolls two arrays and applies the operator on each two element-wise objects, creating a new array with the results.
 The operator can be a method or any other valid operator and must be enclosed between `» «` or `>> <<`.

 ```ruby
 [1,2,3] »+« [4,5,6]           # [1+4, 2+5, 3+6]